rumaniac/Photo-Hub-Bose/README.md

 Online Photo Gallery .
-Functanility : Image Searching, enlargedview, Images filtering and  Sorting.
+Functanility : Image Searching, enlarged view, Images filtering and  Sorting.
 In the background Images are Searched from PixaBay Image Api and the design is supported with MaterialUI.
 Its done with old-style Redux Thunk.

 PAGE1 : Landing Page